 The delayed stadium has been under construction since 2006 after the design architect was selected through an international design competition in 2005.

-The lead contractor for the project, Avant, abandoned the project midway, which led to the search for a new contractor.
+Lead contractor Avant abandoned the project midway, which led to the search for a new contractor.

 Certain issues emerged after Russia’s winning bid to host the football world cup was announced.
 Issues relating to the design had to be revised to increase capacity from the earlier 62,000 to 68,000 and also to build a stadium compliant with the highest international regulations.

-Complicated by controversies and corruption charges, the construction cost of the stadium inflated from the initial planned sum of RUB6.7bn ($84.9m).
-Costs increased to RUB34.9bn ($442.7m), making it one of the world's most expensive stadiums.
+Complicated by controversies and corruption charges, the construction cost of the stadium inflated from the initial sum of RUR6.7bn ($84.9m).
+Costs increased from RUR34.9bn ($442.7m) to RUR43bn ($738m), making it one of the world’s most expensive stadiums.

 St Petersburg stadium design

-The stadium is designed as a 56.6m-high, seven-storey building with a massive dome and the roof will be held by eight large masts.
+The stadium is a 79m-high, seven-storey building with a massive dome and the roof is held by eight large masts.

 A retractable roof and a sliding pitch were included in the design to make the stadium one of the most modern arenas.

-The retractable roof will enable the venue to host events throughout the year as temperatures within the stadium will remain moderate.
-It will also be equipped with a hot air inflated membrane structure that will melt snow during winter.
+The retractable roof enables the venue to host events throughout the year as temperatures within the stadium will remain moderate.
+It is also equipped with a hot air-inflated membrane structure that will melt snow during winter.

-The innovative design of the sliding pitch will allow the movement of a field with the dimensions of 120m x 80m through electric motors with the assistance of air pillows.
+The innovative design of the sliding pitch allows the movement of a 120m x 80m field through electric motors with the assistance of air pillows.
 This arrangement enables the venue to be used for concerts, exhibitions and other sports as the pitch can be temporarily moved outside the stadium.

 Facilities at St Petersburg stadium

-Parking will be available for 240 slots inside the stadium, while an additional 2,732 spaces will be available on land adjacent to the stadium.
+Parking is available for 240 slots inside the stadium while an additional 2,732 spaces are available on land adjacent to the stadium.

-The stadium will have a capacity for 68,134 spectators during football games and it will be able to accommodate 80,000 theatre and concert goers.
-Seating will be arranged in two tiers with the lower level having a capacity of 22,000 people and the upper tier equipped to seat 46,000 spectators.
+The stadium has a capacity for 68,000 spectators during football games and it can accommodate 80,000 theatre and concert-goers.
+Seating can be arranged in two tiers with the lower level having a capacity of 22,000 people and the upper-tier equipped to seat 46,000 spectators.

-A total of 14,270 seats will be reserved for fans, 560 seats for spectators with limited mobility, as well as 104 luxuriously designed sky boxes.
-Eight snack bars and eight restaurants will be provided.
+A total of 14,270 seats are reserved for fans, 560 seats for spectators with limited mobility, as well as 104 luxuriously designed skyboxes.
+Eight snack bars and eight restaurants are provided with 4,962 seats.

-The stadium will be easy to access for disabled visitors with special lobbies, elevators and ramps for delivery by service vehicles, as well as warning indicators before each flight of stairs and special control devices.
+The stadium is easy to access for disabled visitors with special lobbies, elevators and ramps for delivery by service vehicles, as well as warning indicators before each flight of stairs and special control devices.